OpenSIR: Open-Ended Self-Improving Reasoner: Experiments

-We experiment with four instruction-tuned models: Llama-3.2-3B-Instruct, Llama-3.1-8B-Instruct ~\citep{dubey2024llama}, Gemma-2-2B-Instruct~\citep{team2024gemma}, and Qwen-2.5-3B-Instruct~\citep{team2024qwen2} with GRPO \citep{shao_deepseekmath_2024}.
-We use a learning rate of $3 \times 10^{-7}$ and 10 warm-up steps.
-The KL divergence coefficient is set to $10^{-4}$ and the batch size is 256.
-To compare models trained on the same number of problem-solution pairs, we train the GRPO baselines with 100 steps, and {\method} for 200 steps since {\method} allocates half of its training budget to problem generation.
-Clipping is not applied since we strictly use on-policy samples.
+\paragraph{Training Details.} We experiment with two instruction-tuned models: Llama-3.2-3B-Instruct and Llama-3.1-8B-Instruct~\citep{dubey2024llama} with GRPO \citep{shao_deepseekmath_2024}, and two reasoning models: DeepSeek-R1-Distill-Llama-8B~\citep{deepseek-ai_deepseek-r1_2025} and Qwen3-8B~\citep{qwen3_2025}.
+We use a learning rate of $3 \times 10^{-7}$, 20 warm-up steps, and KL divergence coefficient $10^{-4}$.
+All methods are trained on an equivalent number of problem-solution pairs.
 Each experiment is run with three random seeds.
-We provide full training details in Appendix~\ref{sec:train_details}.
+Full training and evaluation details are in Appendix~\ref{sec:train_details} and~\ref{sec:eval_details}.